-Meanwhile, the Amendment includes information exchange as a type of cartel.
-In other words, the conduct of substantially restricting competition in certain areas of transaction by exchanging price, production volume and other information prescribed by presidential decree was added as a type of cartel.
-The presidential decree of the MRFTA has not yet been amended, and the KFTC is preparing to amend it.
-The KFTC’s draft of the presidential decree of the MRFTA includes, among other information:
+Unlike the previous MRFTA, the Amendment includes information exchange as a type of cartel and prohibits an agreement if such agreement to exchange information between companies restricts competition.
+The conduct of substantially restricting competition in certain areas of transaction by exchanging price, production volume and other information prescribed by presidential decree was added as a type of cartel.
+Other information prescribed by presidential decree of the MRFTA includes the following information on goods or services:

 Joint conduct between competitors that is not anti-competitive is not prohibited.
 In this regard, according to the KFTC’s Guidelines for Cartel Review, if the combined market share of the companies that participated in the cartel does not exceed 20%, the KFTC will end its review based on the view that an anti-competitive effect will not arise due to the joint conduct or that the anti-competitive effect is minimal.
-In addition, a cartel is exceptionally permitted if it has been approved by the KFTC on the grounds that its purpose is for industrial rationalisation, research and technology development, overcoming recession, industrial restructuring, trade term rationalisation, and improving the competitiveness of small and medium-sized businesses.
-In the Amendment, industrial rationalisation was excluded from a purpose that the KFTC can approve among the grounds above.
+In addition, a cartel is exceptionally permitted if it has been approved by the KFTC on the grounds that its purpose is for industrial restructuring for overcoming recession, research and technology development, trade term rationalisation, and improving the competitiveness of small and medium-sized businesses.

 The KFTC may not impose remedial orders or a surcharge on a cartel if the following limitation period has elapsed: